 Not All Who Wander Are Lost

-Not All Who Wander Are Lost, 2019 - installation view, Uncombed, Unforeseen, Unconstrained, Parasol unit - foundation for contemporary art at La Biennale di Venezia, Conservatorio di Musica Benedetto Marcello, Collateral Events - 59th International Art Exhibition, Venice, Italy, 2022
+Not All Who Wander Are Lost, 2019, Installation view, Uncombed, Unforeseen, Unconstrained, Parasol unit - foundation for contemporary art at La Biennale di Venezia, Conservatorio di Musica Benedetto Marcello, Collateral Events - 59th International Art Exhibition, Venice, Italy, 2022 (copyright the artist; VG Bild-Kunst, Bonn, Germany)

 Glacial "erratics" are stones, ranging in size from small pebbles to enormous boulders.
 They continue to have a mysterious and highly evocative power even though modern science has revealed how these stones were carried to their present location by glaciers moving across the landscape, depositing them as the ice melted.
 Julian Charrière reflects in this work on the movement of matter and further human intervention.